kdave/btrfs-progs/Documentation/Kernel-by-version.rst

 `v5.7-rc4 <https://git.kernel.org/linus/51184ae37e0518fd90cb437a2fbc953ae558cd0d>`__,
 `v5.7-rc4 <https://git.kernel.org/linus/262f7a6b8317a06e7d51befb690f0bca06a473ea>`__

-Hilights:
+Highlights:

 - v2 of ioctl to delete subvolumes, allowing to delete by id and more future extensions
 - removal of obsolete ioctl flag BTRFS_SUBVOL_CREATE_ASYNC
 - more responsive balance cancel
 - speedup of extent back reference resolution
 - reflink/clone_range works on inline extents
-- lots of othe core changes, see the [https://git.kernel.org/linus/15c981d16d70e8a5be297fa4af07a64ab7e080ed pull request]
+- lots of other core changes, see the [https://git.kernel.org/linus/15c981d16d70e8a5be297fa4af07a64ab7e080ed pull request]

 5.8 (Aug 2020)
 ^^^^^^^^^^^^^^